whiskyechobravo/kerko/docs/config-params.md

 Type: Boolean <br>
 Default value: `true`

+!!! warning "Modifies the cache and the search index"

+    Changing this parameter will require that you run the `sync cache --full` and `sync index` commands.
+See [synchronization commands] for details.

 ### `result_fields`

 List of item fields to retrieve for search results (most notably used by the